searleser97/mkcpr/README.md

 4. Preferably add the new location of the script to your environment variables (optional)

 ## Features

+- One single command and your reference will be ready to compile
+- Build it with your own style
+- support for most file extensions. (.cpp, .py, .java, .tex, .sh, ...)
 - Build your reference just from your competitive programming code folder.

 <div>
   <img src="https://codeforces.com/predownloaded/43/53/4353216697913b06f2909ee25b7d7fe586133501.png"/>
   <img src="https://codeforces.com/predownloaded/35/f5/35f510c1d145e2f3fb9fb147fcbf3febdff3ddf2.png"/>